pal03377/master-thesis/thesis.typ

   with an API call to Artemis. // object
   The replacement should not affect the functionality of the Themis grading app. // constraint of action ]

+// TODO: Do I need to make the FRs more granular?
+Moritz has 15.
+Here are 11.

 === Nonfunctional Requirements